lefyzee/password_cracking_workshop/README.md

 This repository contains hands-on scenarios and tools for learning password crakcing using Hashcat and other techniques.
 Built for cybersecurity clubs and beginners alike.

+We used vm with rtl8188eus drivers for the wifi cracking section of the workshop.

 Feel free to use this template for your school!
 Just be sure to provide credit.